Disclosure: When you make a purchase through our links, we may receive a commission.

 DIY and Customization

-Fixed-gear bike riders often enjoy building and customizing their own bikes.
+Fixed-gear bike riders often enjoy building and customizing their bikes.
 This includes modifying the frame, selecting unique components, and adding custom paint and decals.

 DIY and customization are a big part of the fixed gear bike culture, and many riders take pride in creating a unique bike that reflects their personality and style.